NikhilGoparapu/Data-606-Capstone-Project/README.md

 * A file may belong to any of the following 9 classes of malware: Ramnit, Lollipop, Kelihos_ver3, Vundo, Simda, Tracur, Kelihos_ver1, Obfuscator.ACY, Gatak.<br>

 <h3>Code Files</h3>
+In total there are 8 jupyter notebooks.<br>

+<h4>Data Preprocessing and Exploratory Data Analysis:</h4>
+* <b>Malware Detection.ipynb :</b> This notebook primarily consists of dataset preperation and Exploratory Data Analysis.
+I have used this notebook to combine all the intermediate datasets which are extracted during feature engineering.